For dads specifically

 - Be Prepared: A Practical Handbook for New Dads by Greenberg and Hayden.
 This is a great, no BS handbook-style book that offers straightforward advice for fathers during the first year after birth.
 A lot of guys like it because it is more like a manual and can be used as a quick reference book.

 Groups Supporting Dads and Partners in the Portland Area

-- New Fathers’ Meetup - This is a group started by myself, Sam Stevens.
+- New Fathers’ Meetup - This is a group I started in 2010.
 It is a free group for fathers of children under 3 years old to connect with one another and talk about their experiences being new dads.
-It is held at Café au Play on 55th and SE Division on the first Sunday of the month from 12:30-2:00.
+It is currently held online on the first Sunday of the month from 12:30-2:00.
 RSVP on meetup to get the Zoom link.

 - Impact Northwest Dads’ Group – An informal group for dads and their kids.
 Hang out, swap stories, eat pizza and play.
 FREE.
 Every Tuesday, 6-7:30 pm.
 They also go on monthly group outings.
 Brentwood-Darlington Community Center, 7211 SE 62nd Ave.; 503-988-6127 x243; impactnw.org.
 This is a male led play group of dads getting together to hang out, swap stories, eat pizza and play with their kids.
 They have a Facebook page called the Portland Dads' Play Group.

 - Rainbow Babies - A free group for gay, lesbian, bisexual and transgender parents that meets with their 0-3 year old children Tuesday mornings from 9:30-11:00 am at the Qcenter.
 In the Spring and Summer when the weather is good they meet in local parks.
 It is for parents and kids to come together to play and socialize.
 They also have a facebook page here.

 - Portland Gay Dads -A meetup group on meetup.com for dads who want to get together with or without kids.